Janet Todd (kickboxer): ONE Kickboxing Atomweight champion

 She faced Stamp Fairtex a second time, fighting for the ONE Women's Atomweight Kickboxing World Championship, at ONE: King of the Jungle on February 28, 2020, winning by split decision.

 Todd faced former ONE Atomweight Muay Thai title challenger Alma Juniku in a non-title Muay Thai match at ONE: Fists Of Fury 3 on March 19, 2021.
 She defeated Juniku by unanimous decision, scoring a knockdown in the second round.

 Todd faced Anne Line Hogstad at ONE on TNT 2 on April 14, 2021.
 She won via a body kick that dropped Hogstad in the third round.

 Todd faced promotional newcomer Lara Fernandez for the interim ONE Women's Atomweight Muay Thai World Championship at ONE 159 on July 22, 2022.
 She won the fight by unanimous decision.

 Todd was scheduled to face Allycia Rodrigues in a ONE Women's Atomweight Muay Thai World Championship unification bout at ONE on Prime Video 5 on December 3, 2022.
 She withdrew from the fight on November 30, after testing positive for COVID-19.
 The pair was rescheduled on March 25, 2023, at ONE Fight Night 8.
+She lost the bout via unanimous decision.

+Todd faced the interim champion Phetjeeja Lukjaoporongtom for the ONE Women's Atomweight Kickboxing World Championship unification bout on March 9, 2024, at ONE Fight Night 19.
+She lost the fight by unanimous decision and announced her retirement during the post-fight interview.